DIYbiosphere/sphere/docs/copyright/contributor-terms.md

 ---
 layout: docs
+permalink: /docs/copyright/contributor-terms/
+crumb: copyright
-title: Contributor License Agreement
+title: Contributor Terms
-permalink: /docs/copyright/cla/
 summary: The contributor terms for the project stated in a precise legal language, i.e. the rights waived and granted from contributions
 ---